BSc(Hons) Psychology (with Foundation Year)

 Placement year (if applicable)

-If you study on the five year (sandwich) course, you'll spend a year away from the University on a work or study placement after Year two.
+If you study on the five year (sandwich) course, you'll spend a year away from the University on a work placement or Study Year Abroad after Year two.

 Depending on which you choose, you'll either complete a placement learning or learning and development module.